-By heat machine is called machine in which runs transformation internal energy and usually pressure energy of the working fluid on work or opposite.
+By heat machine is called machine in which runs transformation internal energy and usually pressure energy of the working fluid on work or opposite(19, 20).
 It means heat exchangers (boilers, condensators and burners) are not the heat machines.

-- Through this term is usually called a complex of buildings and accessories for purpose of production of electricity and heat energy through some heat cycle (this process is called combined heat and power (CHP) or cogeneration).
+At present, it is being considered before building thermal power plant whether it could be replaced by a heating plant.
 The portion of heat must be rejected during transformation heat on work.
 This rejection heat can be use for heating (if near there is the heating consumer then it is can feed through a caliduct or a steam piping).
 The use of the rejection heat increase efficiency use energy in fuel.
 The CHP units must produce of heat in case a disorder on technology part for production electricity, because primary function of CHP units is production of heat.
 Temperature of working fluid in the caliduct and steam pipes must be on required levels (e.g. for heating and hot water for domestic 80 °C up 90 °C, for industry use higher), but an increasing mean temperature of rejection heat of heat cycle causes a decrease thermal efficiency of the cycle.
 For case the Power and heating plant to 2 MW power output is usually used term a Cogeneration unit.
 Characteristic parameters of CHP are a power to heat ratio and a cogeneration efficiency:

 The most use types of CHP unit in Czech republic are CHP units with internal combustion engines, CHP units with steam turbines and CHP units with combustion turbines.
 The CHP unit must contain an outlet of electric power even an outlet of heat for a heat consumers: